Your guide to buying a running watch

 - We broke down watches by brand for basic, intermediate and advanced options

+If you've been on the fence about buying a running watch, we're here to tell you that it's totally worth it.
+When wearing one, it's almost as if you have your own personal coach.
+With each run, you'll get updates on how fast you ran each mile, how many calories you burned, information as to where you sped up or slowed down and more.

+Even though the value behind having a running watch is pretty self-explanatory, there are a number of factors to consider when pulling the trigger and buying one.
+According to Runner's World, "there's no 'Golden Rule' for what classifies a watch as basic or advanced, but generally you can expect simpler watches to have fewer added features, greater ease of use, and a much lower dollar sign attached."

 To help, we've compiled a list of running watch brands, from the most basic models to the most advanced.
-That way, you can compare different models and find the one that suits your needs and budget.
+That way, you can compare different options and find the one that suits your needs and budget

 1. GARMIN